ODDITIES AND ALL

 One of these others is the Caribbean.
 Sandy beaches, tropical breeze, and heat - just pristine sunshine, giving school children tan lines.
 To combat the effects of the sun, a proud show of talcum powder on the chest and necks of some becomes a defense against excessive sweating.
 As proof of the sun's power, sweat stains in the shape of car seat belts and bag straps, imprint themselves across the shirts of the working class.
 As a means of avoiding inundation by the heat, people blast air conditioners on the coldest setting, while fans are a highly sought after commodity.
 Although rain shows its face now and then, most of the time the sun becomes a marginally less sought after best friend and everyday reality.

-In the sunny twin island Republic of Trinidad and Tobago, the sun holds a special place in life, with two seasons - the wet season and dry season - seeing more rain during the dry than in the wet.
+In the sunny twin-island Republic of Trinidad and Tobago, the sun holds a special place in life, with two seasons - the wet season and dry season - seeing more rain during the dry than in the wet.
 This duality makes for good memories, frequent beach visits, arbitrary flooding, traffic, and sometimes school closures - mainly when those hurricanes stop by to say hello.

 As a child of the sun, growing up in the Caribbean meant rampant squinting.

 Countless childhood images show peculiar facial expressions as a means of trying to look decent while the sun shone blindly into disinclined eyes.
 As a result, constant questioning of the need for picture-taking in the sunlight became habitual.
-What a silly girl some may say, but when most childhood pictures look odd because of an odd facial expression, then others may find themselves questioning the need as well.
+What a silly girl some may say, but when most childhood pictures look odd because of a strange facial expression, then others may find themselves questioning the need as well.